Axios Retry: Handling Failed Requests With Examples

 Customizing Retry Conditions

-Axios Retry also provides numerous ways to modify the retry conditions.
-We can modify the logic to only retry on specific error codes:
+Axios Retry provides various ways to modify the retry conditions.
+One of the most useful is to modify the retry logic to apply only to specific error codes.

 const axios = require('axios');